 Tip Number 1 – Listing

 Believe it or not, most of the problem with not only obesity, but overspending at grocery stores is impulse buying, which is important that stores assist with (hey, that’s how they make their money after all).
-However, if you want to get the most out of your shopping visit, make a list and stick to it.
+However, if you want to have an efficient grocery shopping trip and get the most out of your shopping visit, make a list and stick to it.
 Only get things you need (more on that later), and try not to buy anything on impulse.